vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 ![image](/assets/2023-11-24/010.png)

-## Linking the Peakboard project to Sharepoint
+## Linking the Peakboard project to SharePoint

-After creating a new Peakboard project, we add a new resource to the project (right click on resources -> cloud resource -> Sharepoint).
+After creating a new Peakboard project, we add a new resource to the project (right click on resources -> cloud resource -> SharePoint).
 You need to authenticate against your O365 account and have enough rights to access the document storage.

-The hierarchical storage might get complicated in large organisations with many Sharepoint sites or OneDrive instances.
+The hierarchical storage might get complicated in large organisations with many SharePoint sites or OneDrive instances.
 As you can see in the screenshot, if you dig deep enough, you will find the needed document library.
 You can select  `x.pdf` as the placeholder file for the project.

 ![image](/assets/2023-11-24/020.png)